Shathe/ML-Superpixels/README.md

 ```
 python generate_sparse/generate_sparse.py --dataset ./Datasets/camvid --n_labels 400  --gridlike 1 --image_format png --default_value 255
 ```
 Every sparse labeled image will have [n_labels] number of labeled pixels.
-You can specify if you want the sparse labels to have a grid structure (value 1), or random (value 0) The rest pixels will have the [default_value] value
+You can specify if you want the sparse labels to have a grid structure (value 1), or random (value 0) The rest pixels will have the [default_value] value.

 The output folder will have the same name as the [dataset]: dataset/sparse_GT/train and [dataset]/sparse_GT/test